 This book is for those seeking peace and enlightenment.

-I had a hard time reading this book at first, so I listened to it on Audible, which worked much better.
+I had difficulty reading this book, so I listened to it on Audible, which worked much better.

 What I Know For Sure by Oprah Winfrey